Deportation Proceedings

 Defending Your Rights in Chula Vista & North County

 Under United States law, deportation proceedings refer to the act of determining a person’s removability from the U.S. in relation to their immigration status.
-Both lawful permanent residents (LPRs) and unlawful immigrant residents can be issued with deportation proceedings.
+Both lawful permanent residents (LPRs) and unlawful immigrant residents can be issued deportation proceedings.

 Dealing with deportation proceedings requires fast action to avoid eventual deportation.
 Therefore, hiring an experienced immigration attorney who is familiar with deportation cases is a must.